Dave Ramsey – Total Money Makeover

 Awhile back my sister and dad really got into Dave Ramsey and started to pay off their debt, then slowly they fell off the boat.
 The book collected dust for both of them.
 I started reading about money and my sister suggested I read Dave Ramsey’s book.
 Like me with a fresh 6 pack of butter tarts……..
 I ate it up!

-I owe a lot credit of my financial position to this man.
-We were 70k in debt when I read this book, with his system we paid that off in roughly 2 years.
+I owe a lot credit of our financial position to this man.
+We were over 60k in debt when I read this book, with his system we paid that off in roughly 2 years.
 As Dave says We were sick and tired of being sick and tired…… I drank the juice, pushed the chips and went all in.

 The start of the book is about his life, he went big when he was in his early 20’s and was really wealthy but it was built on debt.
 The bank eventually called him out on all his loans and he went bankrupt.
 He slowly increased his wealth again through hard work and old school common sense.